Nooree233/OctoLink/README.md

 This project is open to anyone interested in app development with Flutter, @platform, Dart, and some AI programming.

 ### How to Contribute
-Open source developers can find all features to work on in the issues page.
+Open source developers can find all aspects to work on in the issues page.

 ### Clarify Installation & Dependencies
 Are there specific installation requirements for open source developers to contribute to your project?
 As a minimum, apps on the @platform require installation of Flutter and Dart.